 Let’s assume we meet someone who claims Odin exists.
 When we challenge them to provide evidence for the existence of Odin, we get the following response:

-Second, Odin is prolific in early paganism, dating back through oral traditions in Germanic mythology.
-Odin (from Old Norse Óðinn).
-The evidence is prevalent in ancient forms of paganism; they knew Odin in Old English as Wóden, Old Saxon as Wōden, and Old High German as Wuotan or Wodan.
+Secondly, there are many stories of Odin dating back through oral traditions in Germanic mythology over 3,000 years.
+There are stories about Odin (from Old Norse Óðinn) in ancient forms of Paganism that reach from outer Russia, Scandinavia to the British Iles where he is known in Old English as Wóden, Old Saxon as Wōden, and Old High German as Wuotan or Wodan.
+That’s a much broader range of people than Jesus of the New Testament.

-With so much evidence from so many authoritative sources, one must conclude Odin exists, right?
-The answer, no, you’re mistaken.
+Therefore, with such a large amount of evidence from many authoritative sources over thousands of years, you have to concede it proves Odin exists.
+The answer to these arguments is, no, sorry, you’re mistaken.
 Neither of your arguments proves the existence of Odin.

 This example shows us how superstitious fallacies, circular logic, and misuse of an argument are used to tell a story.
 Using common sense and logic reveals the problems with false propositions.